 Tim is an individual and couples counsellor and an experienced family law supervisor.

 Annmarie is a supervisor and counsellor for individuals.
 She is also a trainer and non-practising lawyer and family mediator.

-Annmarie and Tim provide individual supervision while Annmarie also provides group supervision.
+Annmarie, Tim and Adam provide individual supervision while Annmarie also provides group supervision.